tripolskypetr/pump-anomaly/config/README.md

 });

 if (!model.certification.certified) {
-  console.warn("not certified — do NOT trade this model:", model.certification?.reasons);
+  console.warn("not certified — do NOT trade this model:", model.certification.reasons);
 }
 ```